Pennsylvania Governor's School for the Sciences

 PGSS was discontinued in 2009 by Governor Ed Rendell who cut all funding for PGSEs from the 2009-2010 budget.

 After the program closed, a group of PGSS alumni and parent volunteers worked on what was called the most important "team project": the restoration of PGSS.
 This included the following milestones: organizing PGSS Campaign, Inc. as a registered 501(c)3 nonprofit organization, locating over 95% of the 2400 alumni, and many of their parents, collecting over $900,000 in donations from these individuals, meeting with former Governor Thomas Corbett and several former Secretaries of Education, meeting with key legislative leaders in Pennsylvania, hiring a part-time Executive Director, gaining formal recognition as an Education Improvement Organization (EITC), and securing numerous corporate grants.

 Since then, PGSS alumni have donated over $1,500,000 to the program with nothing personal to gain since they have already been through the program; they believe in the importance of PGSS for future students.

 After several years of work by PGSS Campaign, the Commonwealth of Pennsylvania awarded Carnegie Mellon University a matching $150,000 grant to operate PGSS in 2013 and 2014.
-This provided half of the required funds for a 54-student program.
-To secure the funding from the state, the non-profit PGSS Campaign, Inc. had to agree to match those funds, and raised that and more to allow 60 students to attend each summer.
+This provided half of the required funds for a fifty-four-student program.
+To secure the funding from the state, the non-profit PGSS Campaign, Inc. had to agree to match those funds, and raised that and more to allow sixty students to attend each summer.

 PGSS was ultimately restored in 2013, and PGSS 2014 followed the next summer.
 Although Governor Corbett put a line item in the 2014 budget, the legislature took it out in the final version.
 TeamPA provided the matching $150,000 grant to Carnegie Mellon for PGSS 2015, and PGSS Campaign continued to raise funds for the match.
 PGSS Campaign hosted PGSS 2016 through 2019 with only in-kind support from the Commonwealth due to the generosity of PGSS alumni, family and friends as well as corporate support secured by PGSS Campaign.

-PGSS Campaign is still in discussion with the state about funding and has had some funding from the state in 2021 and 2022.
-PGSS Campaign hopes to increase the number of students even more, closer to the earlier 90-student program.
-PGSS 2022 had 72 students in attendance.
+The PGSS Campaign is still in discussion with the state about funding and has had some funding from the state in 2021 and 2022.
+PGSS Campaign hopes to increase the number of students even more, closer to the earlier ninety-student program.
+PGSS 2022 had seventy-two students in attendance.

 PGSS Campaign, Inc. also functions as a PGSS alumni association.
-PGSS Campaign, Inc. has arranged successful reunions in Pittsburgh, Philadelphia, Boston, San Francisco, DC, Austin, Houston, Seattle, New York and more.
-Since COVID, there have been several virtual reunions, and in the summer of 2022, PGSS Campaign hosted a 40th anniversary of the founding of PGSS celebration.
+PGSS Campaign, Inc. has arranged successful reunions in Pittsburgh, Philadelphia, Boston, San Francisco, Washington DC, Austin, Houston, Seattle, New York and more.
+Since the COVID pandemic, there have been several virtual reunions, and in the summer of 2022, PGSS Campaign hosted a 40th anniversary of the founding of PGSS celebration.
 PGSS Campaign also started a mentoring program connecting recent alumni with alumni from previous years which has operated successfully since 2013.